LispCookbook/cl-cookbook/scripting.md

 As often work happens in two phases:

-* declaring the options our app accepts, their optional argument, defining their type (string, integer,…), long and short names, and the required ones,
+* declaring the options that our application accepts, their optional argument, defining their type (string, integer,…), their long and short names, and the required ones
 * parsing them (and handling missing or malformed parameters).